seratch/slack-cli-gh-actions-demo/README.md

 To automate the deployment, you need to acquire this app's service token to execute the `slack deploy` command without requiring any interactions on the terminal window.

 Go to the root directory of the project and run the `slack auth token` command as illustrated below.
-You will then be prompted to run a slash command named `/slackauthticket` with an argument in a Slack workspace/organization.
-Copy this command and implement it in the Slack workspace/organization where you wish to install this app.
+Similar to what you did for the `slack login` command, you will then be prompted to run a slash command named `/slackauthticket` with an argument.
+Copy the command and run it in Slack.

 ```
 $ cd gh-actions-demo/